infecsean/Obsidian-Cloud/School Notes/Life/Game Dev/Projects/CAS/Game design document cas.md

 **Characters**
-~~**Idea: if they are under control, the are robots, if not, then humans**~~
+**Idea: Take on human form until provoked, meaning, aggro-ed** ~~**Idea: if they are under control, the are robots, if not, then humans**~~
 Humans:
-your friend - which will represent you in the third person as you watch him get completely taken over School shooters - they’ve had enough of this school, and life in general School bullies - they haven’t seen you as a target ( less like bullies and more like mafia) Teachers - Spine device controls.
+~~your friend - which will represent you in the third person as you watch him get completely taken over~~ School shooters - they’ve had enough of this school, and life in general School bullies - they haven’t seen you as a target ( less like bullies and more like mafia) Teachers - Spine device controls.
 Principal - Enthusiastic tone with dark actions

 Mental monsters
+Anxiety - depict it as how it makes you feel i guess Depression - depict as how it makes you feel also idk Stress - Depict the feeling again i guess sleep deprivation - hallucinations idk